 MSI holds Family Day, where families who support our employees are invited to the workplace, in order to deepen their understanding about the company and the workplace, and exchange with members of the workplace.
 By increasing communication at the workplace, this event has led to the creation of a more lively and active working environment.

-ADI held a family day event at nine outposts in Japan as the company aimed to become an enterprise staffed by cheerful and dynamic employees supporting customers with the utmost effort.
-This event consisted mainly of visits to workplaces with the goal of vitalizing intra-company communication and helping employees achieve a good work life balance.
-Among other activities was a wheelchair basketball experience session.
+In fiscal 2017, ADI held a family day event at 15 outposts in Japan as the company aimed to become an enterprise staffed by cheerful and dynamic employees supporting customers with the utmost effort.
+This event consisted mainly of visits to workplaces with the goal of vitalizing communication at the respective workplaces and promoting understanding of work-life balance.
+Among other activities included in the program were para-sports (such as a wheelchair basketball/boccia experience session).